 • Parsley: This herb contains both iron and folate — two nutrients that work well in combating canker sores.
 Plus, chewing parsley after a meal can help freshen your breath.

 • Wild-caught Alaskan salmon: This fish is a valuable source of cobalamin, or vitamin B12.
 Half a fillet, or at least 200 grams (7 ounces), contains more than the recommended daily value of this particular B vitamin that’s good for oral health.

 • Spinach: Just like parsley, spinach is a good source of both iron and folate that could help heal canker sores.

-Vitamin and nutrient deficiencies notably for folate or folic acid, vitamin B12, zinc or iron, can lead to canker sores too.3 Increasing or maintaining healthy levels of these vitamins and nutrients is vital in healing the sores and preventing further occurrences.
+Vitamin and nutrient deficiencies in folate or folic acid, vitamin B12, zinc or iron can lead to canker sores too.3 Increasing or maintaining healthy levels of these vitamins and nutrients is vital in healing the sores and preventing further occurrences.
 Some of the best foods that you could eat include:

 |Folate or folic acid||Cobalamin or Vitamin B12||Zinc||Iron4|

 Complete your pathway to better health by following a diet that contains: